 In a blink of an eye, everything you’ve ever been jealous of will be long gone in one-hundred years.
-And one hundred years is nothing on the cosmic timescale.
+While one hundred years is nothing on the cosmic timescale.

-But frustrations do pop up from time to time.
-But using the night sky as perspective, I can almost always erase my frustrations.
+Anger does show it’s ugly face from time to time though.
+But by using the night sky as perspective, I can almost always shut off any percolating anger.

 The endless rush to do more and more

-But again with perspective, you realize your place in the universe.
+If you pause, you’ll realize you’re chasing things, which don’t even spark any joy inside of you.
+With the night sky perspective though, you’ll know your place in the universe.
 More specifically, how little impact we humans have on anything in the grand scheme.

 My point is, do what fills you with joy.
 Don’t torture yourself for validation doing things you despise.
 Because trying to leave behind a legacy is smoke and mirrors.